FrontenderMagazine/the-era-of-symbol-fonts/eng.md

 of working poorly as images, yet quite well as text.

 Many of the early symbol font services mapped the graphic to a letter in the ASCII range.
-Typing a “w” would produce a picture of a globe, typing an “m,” an envelope.
+Typing a “w” would produce a picture of a globe, typing an “m” — an envelope.
 This made it easy to see the character-to-symbol conversion simply by typing.
 Problems would occur when the font embedding failed, ending up with strange letters in random places that didn’t make sense.
 For instance,